inductiva/inductiva/docs/simulators/XBeach.md

 ```

 We are going to run this simulation, almost as it is, with only two small
-changes to the parametrization defined in ```params.txt```.
-First, we will need
+changes to the parametrization defined in `params.txt`.
+First, we will need to
-to add an extra configuration parameter to account for the fact the API is
+add an extra configuration parameter to account for the fact the API is already
-already running XBeach v10+, but the original simulation configuration files
+running XBeach v10+, but the original simulation configuration files where
-where prepared for an older version of XBeach.
-So will need to add the following
+prepared for an older version of XBeach.
+So will need to add the following line
-line to ```params.txt``` (you can add it right at the top, after the header):
+to `params.txt` (you can add it right at the top, after the header):
 ```
 single_dir = 0
 ```
-Second, to reduce the time to complete this simulation, we will change the
+Second, to reduce the time to complete this simulation, we will change the stop
-stop time of simulation, ```tstop```, to just 34560 (10x less than original
+time of simulation, `tstop`, to just 34560 (10x less than original
 parametrization).
-Find the ```tstop``` parameter in ```params.txt``` and change
+Find the `tstop` parameter in `params.txt` and change the
-the value to 34560.
+value to `34560`.

 That's it!
 We won't do any more changes.
 Let's start the simulation.
 The python
 script we are going to use to trigger the simulation is: